1924 - 1995

 When the two other quartet members joined them at PUC, they again sang together, representing the college as a male quartet on numerous special occasions.
 After finishing college, they remained close friends, periodically getting together to make music as a quartet.

 Dietrich joined the VOP King’s Heralds quartet in 1947, where he sang first tenor until 1949.
 He enjoyed this musical experience, as well as the extensive traveling and the interaction with many listeners, some of whom became lifelong friends.
-While singing with the King’s Heralds and living in Glendale, Frank met his future wife, Wilma Allen, who was also working at the VOP while enrolled in a nurse's training program at Glendale Adventist Hospital.
+At this time, Frank met his future wife, Wilma Allen, who was also working at the VOP while enrolled in a nurse's training program at Glendale Adventist Hospital.
 They married in 1948.

 In his career as a teacher and administrator, Dietrich taught Bible, served as a principal and vice-principal at several academies, registrar at Atlantic Union College, and as secretary for youth activities and education for the Nevada-Utah Conference.
 He served three terms in mission service in Africa, where he was ordained as a minister and served as a pastor, Mission Director, principal of Malamulo College in Malawi, and Acting Director and Secretary of the Southern Union Conference in Johannesburg, South Africa.

 He ended his career at Garden State Academy in New Jersey, where he served as Bible teacher, registrar, and vice-principal for three years.
-When he retired in 1986 at the end of his service at GSA, he returned to California, where he lived until his death nine years later.
+When he retired in 1986 at the end of his service at GSA, he returned to California, where he lived until his death nine years later, on December 16, 1995.

 Frank Dietrich Life Sketch and Eulogy